Mike Tsang: 2022: Introduction to Chinese audiences

 Tsang returned to Hong Kong in November 2022 and promptly released his new single, the slow swing "Hello Again" (重見)* on 2 December.
-This song became his second Hong Kong triple chart-topper after "I Am Not Even" (我不如), while reaching the No.1 spot in the Music FM Radio Guangdong's Cantopop weekly chart and the Chinese Music Awards Weekly Ranking in the mainland as well.
-Tsang has indicated that going forward he will focus equally on both Cantonese and Mandarin songs to cater to the needs of fans from different locations.
+This song became his second Hong Kong triple chart-topper after "I Am Not Good Enough" (我不如), at the same time reaching the No.1 spot in the Music FM Radio Guangdong's Cantopop weekly chart and the Chinese Music Awards Weekly Ranking in Mainland China, as well as the Sing Tao A1 Pop Chart in Canada.
+When asked about his plans going forward, Tsang had indicated at that time that he hoped to focus equally on both Cantonese and Mandarin songs to cater to his fans from different areas.

 Despite a 9-month absence from the Hong Kong music scene in 2022, many TVB viewers who watched the Hong Kong broadcast of Infinity and Beyond came to know Tsang favourably for the first time.
 Viewership count for the TVB broadcast averaged 1.18 million per episode and Tsang was able to expand his listener base as a result.
 At year-end, he won the Buzz New Male Singer Award in the 2022 Yahoo!
 Asia Multiverse Buzz Awards, as well as Best Breakthrough Singer in the Metro Radio Hits Music Awards 2022, while "I'd Thought" (我以為)* bagged the Top 10 Hit Songs of the Year award.